WebFiori/framework/README.md

 ## Setup

 ### Local Development Environment

-If you plan to test the framework on your local machine, you have to download AMP (Apache, MySQL and PHP) stack first.
+If you plan to test the framework on your local machine, the recomended way is to have AMP stack (Apache, MySQL and PHP).
+There are many available online.
 We suggest to use the ones that are offered by Bitnami.
 You can go to https://bitnami.com/stacks/infrastructure to check  the available options.

 After installing AMP stack, you can ethier use composer to install the framework or download it throgh https://webfiori.com/download.
 If you plan to use composer, then you must first download it from their website: https://getcomposer.org/download/.
 Once downloaded, place the `.phar` file in the folder `htdocs` or your server root.
 Once you do that, run the terminal in `htdocs` and run the following command: